arthuralvim/django-app-template/README.md

 django-app-template
 ===================

-Similar to django-boot-template (https://github.com/arthuralvim/django-boot-template) but for app templating.
+Similar to django-project-template (https://github.com/arthuralvim/django-project-template) but for app templating.

 Usage